top of page

-Compliance Series, Part 3: Lorica CaaS and What Comes Next
+Compliance Series, Part 3: Lorica Codex and What Comes Next

-This final article looks ahead to the next stage: Lorica Compliance-as-a-Service (CaaS).
-While Lorica Marketplace will focus on compliant contracting and hiring, Lorica CaaS will give security firms a way to manage compliance across their own workforce, and eventually across their vendor networks.
+This final article looks ahead to the next stage: Lorica Codex.
+This product will give security firms a way to manage compliance across their own workforce, and eventually across their vendor networks.

 Profiles for every professional.
 Each employee will have a Lorica profile containing their licenses, training history, and certifications.
 Managers will see real-time status updates and receive alerts when renewals are due.
 The profile replaces the manual spreadsheet with an auditable, continuously updated record.